MediaArea/MediaConch/GlobalArchitecture.md

 - Web UI (server/client)

-An optional Web-based user interface (UI) will also be provided for both expert and non-expert users.
+An optional web-based user interface (UI) will also be provided for both expert and non-expert users.
 In order to run this option, an internet access will not be needed or required.
 Local network access will power the checker within the user’s chosen web-browser.
 The web interface will provide access to conformance checks without having to directly download and install the software.

+Users will have access to this web-based user interface for basic management.
+This will allow users to see the list of files, as well as the processes and checking happening to each of these files.
+Users will also be shown demarcation of which files pass testing successfully.
+The web user interface (UI) will function across 3 major web-based browsers (Firefox, Google Chrome, and Internet Explorer).

 Interface :